GiulioRossetti/ndlib/docs/reference/models/opinion/WHK.rst

 Weighted Hegselmann-Krause
 *****************************

-The Weighted Hegselmann-Krause was introduced by Toccaceli et al. in 2020 [#]_.
+The Weighted Hegselmann-Krause was introduced by Milli et al. in 2021 [#]_.

 This model is a variation of the well-known Hegselmann-Krause (HK).
 Conversely from the HK model, during each iteration WHK consider a random pair-wise interaction involving agents at distance :math:`\epsilon`.